MdAshiqurRahman98/asset-management-web-app-client/README.md

 - Request for Asset
 - Make Custom Request
 - User Authentication using Firebase and JWT
-- JWT Authentication on Private Routes and Admin Routes
+- JWT Authentication on Private Route and Admin Route

 ### Technologies which have been used in this app: